How To Write Tests

 The Anatomy of a Test Function

 At its simplest, a test in Cairo is a function that’s annotated with the #[test] attribute.
 Attributes are metadata about pieces of Cairo code; one example is the #[derive()] attribute we used with structs in Chapter 5.
 To change a function into a test function, add #[test] on the line before fn.
-When you run your tests with the scarb cairo-test command, Scarb runs Cairo's test runner binary that runs the annotated functions and reports on whether each test function passes or fails.
+When you run your tests with the scarb test command, Scarb runs Starknet Foundry's test runner binary that runs the annotated functions and reports on whether each test function passes or fails.

 adder